All systems nominal

 8.1 Upgrading Verity

-3. Replace the binary: sudo cp verity-<new-version>.bin /usr/local/bin/verity
+3. Replace the core binary: sudo cp verity-<new-version>.bin /usr/local/bin/verity

-4. Restart: sudo systemctl start verity
+7. Start both services: sudo systemctl start verity verity-gateway

 The licence file and ledger are compatible across versions.
 No data migration is required.